Malik-Abdul-Rafay/BQ-3.0-FP-DigitalDiary/README.md

 Feel free to open issues or submit pull requests to improve the application.
 Contributions are welcome!

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Contact

-For any questions or feedback, please contact [your-email@example.com](mailto:your-email@example.com).
+For any questions or feedback, please contact [Malik Abdul Rafay](mailto:malikabdulrafay290@gmail.com).

 ---